lucydot/publication-ready/Overview.md

 - Motivation: Why publish your code?
 - Which journals can I publish in?
 What are the submission criteria?
 Focus on JOSS.
-  - case studies: students work in pairs to look at the software projects and discuss how they meet the JOSS criteria
+  - case studies: students work in pairs to look at the software projects and discuss how they meet the JOSS criteria (these could be accepted packages or packages awaiting review)
 - JOSS submission workflow, incl. the transparent peer review process
 - Structuring your project (incl. semantic versioning)
 - Testing and continuous integration
 - Documentation
 - Licensing

+The workshop *could* include:

+- how to do a code review, nicely! (useful if we ask for peer pre-review - see `Peer pre-review` below )
+- peer review session after this: i) assign pairs for peer review ii) 15 minutes to look at code (on github) iii) 10 minutes for feedback to each other
+- code linting

 ### Course preparation

+- Pre-course survey:
+  - Assess the level at which entering
+  - Confirm that they have basic git skills
+  - Link to code available online (could be a script on github)
-- Pre-course survey: do participants have a software project that they would like mentoring on?
-Would they like a pre-submission code review?
+  - Would they like a pre-submission code review?

-### Follow up

-- 6 month post-course survey: This will assess whether they use eg: documentation, testing, continous integration more.
-It will ask how they have shared their code - snippets online, on request, as SI, or whether they have submitted or had a paper accepted to a software journal.
-- Peer mentoring?
+### Peer pre-review

-- Pre-submission code review?
+- A mechanism for pre-submission peer code review
+- To provide support prior to JOSS (or equivalent) submission
+- Provide tool or checklist to aid with the review